Hormone Health and Therapy · · 16 min read

 Understand Testicular Atrophy and Its Causes

-For men undergoing , understanding how to prevent , which involves a reduction in the size of the testicles, is a concerning issue.
-This condition primarily arises from the suppression of the , leading to decreased production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
-As these hormones decline, so does the hormone production within the testes, resulting in shrinkage.
+For men undergoing testosterone replacement therapy, understanding how to prevent testicular atrophy, which involves a reduction in the size of the testicles, is a concerning issue.
+This condition primarily arises from the suppression of the hypothalamus, leading to luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+As these hormones decline, so does the testosterone production within the testes, resulting in shrinkage.

 Several factors can contribute to testicular atrophy, including: